tekchip/Westinghouse_WHTP203e_Linux_Drivers/README.md

 Manually point your printer dialogue at the PPD file.

-Copy all the rastertosnail...-westinghouse files to /usr/lib/cups/filter/
+Copy all the rastertosnail...-westinghouse files to /usr/lib/cups/filter/ Most likely this folder will require sudo or root access.

 Happy printing!